Do you have a people-pleaser personality?

 However, from personal experience too, I know it’s very dangerous to associate your worth with what you do for others.
 One time, I felt devastated when my help wasn’t needed.
 My self-worth just plummeted.
 Later on, I knew that self-worth needs to come from within, not from outside.
 Over giving to make yourself feel important isn’t the way to go.

 What if one day we aren’t able to do anything for others?
 Where would our self-worth be?

 6. Deep down inside, they don’t love themselves that much.

 Sometimes, people are eager to please others because they lack self-love.
 They have the desire to be loved and liked.
 They thought that by pleasing others, other people would give them love and fill the void inside of them.

 Isn’t this true for kids?
 Even if they have no desire to obey their parents, they still obey their parents because they want to receive love from them.
 They are afraid if they don’t obey their parents, their parents would not love them anymore.
-And when they do not receive love from their parents, their survival are threatened.
+And when they do not receive love from their parents, their survival is threatened.
 No food, no shelter, no toys!

 They help others but don’t want to be helped.

 Another telltale sign that a people pleaser lack of self-love is they don’t want to burden other people with their problems.
 They don’t want to waste other people’s time.
 They offer help to everyone else but they can’t accept help from others.
-They are so nice to everyone but ironically the one person they cannot be nice to is themselves.
+They are so nice to everyone but ironically, the one person they cannot be nice to, is themselves.